butayama/flasky/README.md

 Osteotomy_web
 =============
-The web-version of Osteotomy_calc is a veterinary surgeon case studiy and an op planning tool.
-Visitors of this site are invited to help improve this site.
+The web-version of Osteotomy_calc is a veterinary surgeon case study and an op planning tool.
+You are invited to help improve this site.
 Contact: uwe.schweinsberg@t-online.de

 The web framework
 =================